DramisInfo/kube-lab/README.md

 2. **Set Up Node.js API Server**
    - ✅ Node.js server is properly starting in the container and running
    - ✅ The web-ui-api service shows as RUNNING in supervisord
+   - ✅ Node.js API correctly configured to serve API endpoints at /api/ path
    - Need to verify API endpoints are accessible from the browser
-   - Debug any connection issues between the web UI and API

 3. **Complete PXE Boot Configuration**
    - Download and configure Ubuntu netboot files